-- Florida’s manatees are protected by the U.S. Marine Mammal Protection Act of 1972, the Endangered Species Act of 1973, and the Florida Manatee Sanctuary Act.
+- The Marine Mammal Protection Act of 1972, the Endangered Species Act of 1973, and the Florida Manatee Sanctuary Act protect Florida’s manatees.

 - It is illegal to harass, hunt, capture, or kill any marine mammal, including manatees.
-Anything that disrupts a manatee’s normal behavior is a violation, punishable under state law by up to a $1,000 fine, six-month imprisonment, or both.
-Under federal law, a violation is punishable by up to a $50,000 fine, one-year imprisonment, or both.
+Anything that disrupts a manatee’s normal behavior is a violation, punishable under Federal law by up to a $50,000 fine, one-year imprisonment, or both.

-- If you see a dead or distressed manatee, or one that is being harassed, report this to the FWC Law Enforcement on VHF Channel 16 or by phone at 1-888-404-FWCC (3922).
-A law enforcement officer will assist with the rescue or recovery and provide the appropriate follow-through.
+- If you see a dead or distressed manatee, or one that is being harassed, report violations online or call 1-888-404-FWCC (3922).
+Cellphone users can also call *FWC or #FWC or send an email to [email protected] A law enforcement officer will assist with the rescue or recovery and provide the appropriate follow-through.

 - If you accidentally injure a manatee, immediately stop your vessel, and locate where you are on the LORAN/GPS or by locating directional markers.
-Contact the FWC on VHF Channel 16 or dial 1-888-404-FWCC (3922).
+Contact the FWC by dialing 1-888-404-FWCC (3922) on a phone.
 If you can locate the animal again, stay nearby and report its location and direction of travel.
 Try to determine the number of times the manatee surfaces to breathe during a five-minute period.
 The more information you provide, the better the chance there is that the manatee can be rescued, rehabilitated, and returned to the wild population.

 Boaters should avoid manatee habitat areas and use caution when traveling in known manatee travel corridors.
+Manatee protection maps can be found on the FWC website.
 If you must travel in these areas, follow these guidelines.

 - Observe all regulatory zones.
 In areas that are not posted, slow down to a safe speed.

 - Stay in the designated marked channels.
-Manatees have shown signs that they are avoiding heavy vessel traffic areas.
 Channel depth reduces the chance of pinning or crushing manatees.

 - Use caution when you are around areas of prime manatee habitat.
 The habitat areas include seagrass beds and areas where hydrilla and water hyacinths are present.
+Check for manatees near your boat’s propeller before you start your engine.
 Use idle speed, pole, or paddle when near these areas.